 It wasn’t until the third quarter that the Globetrotters started to shine.
 They started double-teaming Mikan, holding the scoring machine to nine points in the second half.
 With 90 seconds left in the game, the score was tied at 59–59.
 Globetrotter Marques Haynes dribbled for the next minute and 29 seconds.
 (The shot clock wouldn’t be introduced until 1954.)
 He quickly passed to Robinson, who fired the ball from what seemed like an impossible distance of 30 feet from the basket.
 The shot fell at the buzzer, and fans in the multiracial crowd screamed with joy.

 Although it was an exhibition game, it proved to be the beginning of the end for segregation in basketball.
 “All of the racist arguments for keeping [Black athletes] out of basketball began to be undone with that game,” Christgau said in The Team That Changed the Game.

-The Globetrotters went on to become a worldwide sensation, playing to a crowd of 75,000 during the Berlin Olympics in 1951, making an appearance behind the Iron Curtain in 1959, and even starring in their own cartoon series in the ’70s before their popularity finally waned.
+The Globetrotters went on to become a worldwide sensation, making an appearance behind the Iron Curtain in 1959, and even starring in their own cartoon series in the ’70s before their popularity finally waned.